OpenVisualCloud/Smart-City-Sample/doc/extend.md

 #### Extending Scenario Map

 A stadium scenario map is a 2D image transformed to the Earth coordinates.
 First draw a stadium map using any image editor.
 SVG-type image editor is preferred as we need to scale the image later.
-See [Stadium Map.vsdx](asset/Stadium Map.vsdx) as an example.
+See [Stadium Map.vsdx](asset/Stadium%20Map.vsdx) as an example.
 The image must be a square image and the size not larger than ```12960x12960```.
 Save it as a PNG file.

-Run the [png_totiles.sh](../script/png_totiles.sh) as follows:
+Run the [png_totiles.sh](../script/png_totiles.sh) script as follows:
 ```
 cd cloud/html/images
 ../../../script/png_totiles.sh stadium <lon_min> <lon_max> <lat_min> <lat_max> stadium.png .